DissonanceTK/observability-workshop/content/en/ninja-workshops/14-AppDynamics-Workshop/3-brum-monitoring/_index.md

 description: In this Learning Lab you learn how to use AppDynamics to monitor the health of your browser-based application.
 ---

-## Browser Real User Monitoring

-## Introduction

-AppDynamics is a full-stack performance monitoring solution for your critical business applications that offers the following features:

-*   Consistent end-to-end application monitoring, regardless of environment, traditional, hybrid, or cloud-native.
-*   Accelerated cloud migration and enterprise-grade, end-to-end insights for your applications regardless of where they are deployed.
-*   Unified monitoring that enables you to quickly resolve performance issues before they become business problems, with three clicks to root cause.

-You can optimize the total cost of ownership by leveraging existing personnel, processes, and training on AppDynamics platform for traditional, cloud, or hybrid deployments.

 ## Objectives
 In this Learning Lab you learn how to use AppDynamics to monitor the health of your browser-based application.